gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 * [x] change GenericSpec to SimSpec
 * [x] start up tutorial docs for bvh, grow in later versions to whatever we add
 * [x] remove collector from bvh and treedata
-* [] change ordering of bvhspec and add a threshold distance.
+* [x] change ordering of bvhspec and add a threshold distance.
 BVH for how large the volumes, and another for close enough or not to have whatever interaction
-* [] fold build bvh and rebuildbvh! into TreeData and TreeData! and update the tutorial
+* [x] fold build bvh and rebuildbvh! into TreeData and TreeData! and update the tutorial
-* [] implement new morton encoder that performs like 3 operations per quantized position integer. and report back here how much faster the new one is. this bit by bit works, and it is an invisible amount of total execution, but come onnnnnnnnnnnn.
+* [x] implement new morton encoder that performs like 3 operations per quantized position integer. and report back here how much faster the new one is. this bit by bit works, and it is an invisible amount of total execution, but come onnnnnnnnnnnn.
+Havt to also change quantized position to an SVec for neat iteration and syntax.
+Perf doesn't matter, might even improve, overall. . .